 This service will listen to search queries that it receives over the network, search your files for the query, and respond with the results.

 This is not a hard thing to do.
 Any programmer with a decent knowledge of algorithms and data structures can build an efficient search engine for a small number of files.

 Now imagine that more and more people become interested in your service and they start using it.

 Now you’re getting millions and millions of requests a second.

-Not only that but the size and number of files you are searching through begins to dramatically grow.
+Not only that, but the size and number of files you are searching through begins to grow dramatically.

 What happens if your laptop (that hosts the search service) fails?

-Will you just ignore all these millions of requests you’re getting?
+Will you just ignore the millions of requests you’re getting?